119254998/model-theory-rocq/slides/present.typ

 \
 Additionally, there was a crowdsourced effort that ended \~3 years ago which was able to prove Godel's first incompleteness theorem: https://github.com/rocq-community/goedel/

+From what he have seen, it is very difficult to find Model Theory libraries and or implementations in Rocq.
+- Why?
 = Our Progress
 == Sections & Definitions
 Definitions so Far: